adlnet/xapi-lab/README.md

 Refer to the [xAPI Spec](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md) when using this tool to better understand how all the components work together.

 [Live Demo](http://adlnet.github.io/xapi-lab)

+##Use
+Host the github project files on your server.
+Launch index.html.

+## Contributing to the project
+We welcome contributions to this project.
+Fork this repository, make changes, and submit pull requests.
+If you're not comfortable with editing the code, please [submit an issue](https://github.com/adlnet/xapi-lab/issues) and we'll be happy to address it.

 ## License
    Copyright &copy;2016 Advanced Distributed Learning